-The industry has progressed significantly in recent years, with some of the most prevalent myths about female gun owners debunked — you know, things like “women need and should carry a revolver” and “all women want pink guns.”
+The industry has progressed significantly in recent years in terms of servicing female customers.
+With some of the most prevalent myths about female gun owners debunked — you know, things like “women need and should carry a revolver” and “all women want pink guns.”
 Now, by and large, everyone reading this is “walking in the light;” if not, however, a quick search on Google will supply a plethora of educational resources for you to read and cast these myths aside.

 In my roles as owner of The Well Armed Woman and founder of The Well Armed Woman Shooting Chapters nonprofit, and a woman, I’m surrounded by female gun owners and immersed in what’s important to them.
 The industry’s perspective may be much improved, yet there are still a few lingering myths that need to be put to rest today.

 Myth #1: Women Don’t Like (Or Can’t Shoot) Long Guns

 To assume any one of the points below is a big mistake and doing so means missing out on revenue:

 Long guns are too big for women.

 Women are too weak to shoot long guns.

 They can’t handle the recoil or power of long guns.